brianshourd/adventOfCode2016/README.md

 stack exec main   # To see all answers
 ```

-It is possible to do some highly effective TDD with the following command, which
+I find the following command to be very useful for TDD.
+It continuosly watches
-continuosly watches the file system and rebuilds/reruns tests whenever a file
+the file system and rebuilds/reruns tests whenever a file changes.
-changes.

 ```
 stack test --fast --file-watch